rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-03-03-applications-now-open.md

 You now have the ability to save your application as a draft.
-It may not seem like much, but being able to save and go back to your application to add coaches, coaching companies, and further clarity to your project goals may be the difference between lodging and amazing or average application.
+It may not seem like much, but being able to save and go back to your application to add coaches, coaching companies, and further clarity to your project goals may be the difference between lodging an awesome or average application.

 ### Assess your coding level
 We know that trying to outline your coding level can be pretty subjective.
-Therefore, this year's applicaton form contains 'skill level guidelines' to help guide you in your self-assessment.
+Therefore, this year's application form contains 'skill level guidelines' to help guide you in your self-assessment.

 While there can still be grey areas in your learning that you will want to tell